 I can guarantee that Spicy Instant Pot Mongolian Beef is not a dish you will make once.
-It's so easy, quick and utterly delicious in equal measures that it's bound to have you coming back for more and is sure to make you think twice about ordering your next Chinese takeaway.
+Like my Crispy Shredded Chilli Beef, it's super easy, quick and utterly delicious and is sure to make you think twice about ordering your next Chinese takeaway.

 Key ingredients and possible alternatives

-- Flank or bavette steak - tenderises quickly and is relatively cheap.
+- Flank or bavette steak - tenderizes quickly and is relatively cheap.
 You can use a more expensive cut like filet or sirloin.
 Avoid tough cuts normally used for stewing.

 - Cornflour/cornstarch - tossing the steak in cornflour/cornstarch before sautéing it ensures it stays tender throughout the cooking process and also helps to thicken the sauce.
 You could also use potato starch.
 Do not use plain/all-purpose flour.